 ‘The Perfect World’ by Kahlil Gibran is approximately a twenty-eight line poem that is written in free verse.
 There is no structure to either the rhyme or rhythm.
 Gibran’s works are consistently written in verse paragraphs.
 The lines are so long they run into one another and form long, structureless paragraphs of text.
 Some parts of the poem, such as the opening three lines are separated out, as if the Gibran wanted to put special emphasis on them.
-Others though, such as the section from about line 14-16, reads as stream of consciousness.
-His thoughts flow quickly, and overwhelm the reader with poignant images and powerful emotions.
+Others though, such as the section from about line 14-16, reads as a stream of consciousness.
+His thoughts flow quickly and overwhelm the reader with poignant images and powerful emotions.

 Summary of The Perfect World

 The poem begins with the speaker asking God, the protector of lost souls to watch over him.
 He is concerned for his own destiny and wants to know why he was created.
 The speaker does not see himself as being able to attain the high levels of order and structure that appear in the following twenty or so lines.

 He begins by wondering over his own confused state and how he is supped to exist in-amongst those who have their whole lives figured.
 He sees the rest of the world as being made up of people who know what to feel, where they’re going, and how they’re going to get there.
 In contrast, his thoughts are confused and his emotions unpredictable.

 As the poem progresses the speaker lays out an impossible standard of life.
 A perfect world, he believes, would be created if all people were always their best selves, worshiped God perfectly, and lived without conflict.
 By the end of the text, he has become somewhat desperate and perhaps depressed as he attempts to figure out how he can live as they do.